timcdlucas/translucent_interpretable_ML_review/translucent.md

 -->

-However, there are further reasons to interpret machine learning models that apply to fields that are further removed from policy decisions.
+However, there are further reasons to interpret machine learning models that apply to fields that are further removed from policy decisions [@elith2009species].
 The same traits that make machine learning models good at prediction and difficult to interpret also makes them potentially useful in exploratory analysis before more formal statistical modeling.
 The nonparametric nature of many machine learning models means they can discover nonlinear relationships and interactions without specifying then a priori as would be required in more statistical modeling.
 Furthermore, the lack of expert knowledge needed to fit an effective machine learning model means they can be useful as a baseline to compare how well a mechanistic model performs.